 - Peacebuilding projects increase in the women’s home countries that improve conditions and involve more women in creating social change

-MBBI has convened civil society women and interested men from countries in the Middle East, Africa and Southeast Asia.
+MBBI has convened civil society women and interested men from countries in the MENA, SE Asia, the Andean region and Eastern Europe.
 We work to initiate a new cohort annually to reach all regions of the world.
 Participants form a mutually supportive community of practice grounded in common experience that transcends national, ethnic and religious borders.
 Each has created a personal vision for how she will act to transform her society, and some have begun to put those plans into action.
 Deepening the knowledge, skills, access to power circles, and the network itself empowers these women to realize their potential.

 For inquiries, contact us at email@example.com